rdkcentral/rdkb-wifi-hal/docs/pages/halSpec.md

 The component should log all the error and critical informative messages.
 This helps to debug/triage the issues and understand the functional flow of the system.

-The log files have naming convention depends upon the type of log.

-There are few requirements of redirecting logs to specified files.

-E.g.

-1. Wifi initialization log file name - WiFilog.txt.0
-2. Wifi telemetry related log file name - wifihealth.txt
-3. Device Image version - version.txt
-4. Wifi HAL log file name - wifi_vendor_hal.log
+The logging should be consistance across all HAL components.

+If the vendor is going to log then it has to be logged in `wifi_vendor_hal.log` file name.

+Logging should be defined with log levels as per Linux standard logging.
 ## Memory and performance requirements

 During idle and Standby, memory and CPU utilization will be a minimal footprint.

-Under maximum load CPU should aim for under 85% usage, and a max memory footprint of xMB.
+Refer to product specification for guidance on maximum CPU load average and memory requirements.

 ## Quality Control

 The vendor should endeavour to:-

-- Run a static analysis tool like Coverity
+- Run a static analysis tool like Coverity etc
 - Have a zero-warning policy with regards to compiling.
 All warnings should be enabled by default in the makefiles.
-- Use of memory analysis tools like Valgrind are encouraged, or identify leaks or corruptions.
+- Use of memory analysis tools like Valgrind are encouraged, to identify leaks/corruptions.
 - `HAL` Tests will endeavour to create worst case scenarios to assist investigations

 ## Licensing